 There has been significant press, talk and hoopla around the cloud, specifically regarding public cloud.
-The various terms for the cloud, such as hybrid cloud and cloud bursting, now include "cloud bust."
-Recently, Nirvanix, a CommVault partner, communicated to its customers that they have until October 15th to migrate their data out of their cloud locations before its shut down due to an impending bankruptcy filing.
+The various terms for the cloud, such as hybrid cloud and cloud bursting, now include 'cloud bust.'
+Recently, Nirvanix, a Commvault partner, communicated to its customers that they have until Oct.
+15 to migrate their data out of their cloud locations before its shut down due to an impending bankruptcy filing.
 This is akin to messaging an IT shop that they are shutting down in a week or the next day.
-As Nirvanix was an early partner of the CommVault cloud connector, I sympathize with the team over there and wish them well.
-As a former director of storage, I truly empathize with the Nirvanix customer base.
-No one ever wants to receive that kind of email message, that’s why we’re working with impacted customers to help them migrate to other cloud service providers.
+As Nirvanix was an early partner of the Commvault cloud connector, we sympathize with the team over there and wish them well.
+We truly empathize with the Nirvanix customer base.
+No one ever wants to receive that kind of email message.
+That’s why we’re working with impacted customers to help them migrate to other cloud service providers.

-Nirvanix is one of more than 10 cloud platforms, including AWS, Azure and Rackspace, that is natively integrated with CommVault Simpana software without requiring additional gateway appliances.
+Nirvanix is one of more than 10 cloud platforms - including AWS, Azure and Rackspace - whichis natively integrated with Commvault Simpana software without requiring additional gateway appliances.
 Storing data in the cloud, particularly for archival or disaster recovery use cases, is a viable strategy every CIO should consider.
 If you are using or are considering using a cloud service for your data, I recommend that you take another look at your data management strategy to ensure your data placement is aligned with your business needs.
-With the proper data management strategy in place, an issue like the one with Nirvanix becomes a burning ember, not a 5-alarm fire.
+With the proper data management strategy in place, an issue like the one with Nirvanix becomes a burning ember, not a five alarm fire.

 Evaluating Your Data Management (Storage) Strategy